-We shall then proceed to Ngorogoro Crater, a large and scenic crater located at about 2000m above sea level.
+In the afternoon, we shall carry on with our Tanzania Birding Tour, and proceed to Ngorongoro Crater, a large and scenic crater located at about 2000m above sea level.
 We shall have an opportunity to learn about the crater and also view models of the entire area.
 This crater is about 600m deep and has an amazing view both from the top and inside the crater.
 The crater is nestled in a pristine natural forest, full of beautiful indigenous trees.

 Today we shall descend to the crater floor for more birding.
 The mighty Ngorongoro is an amazing place.
 It is known as one of the wonders of Africa.
 Descending down the crater floor takes you through great scenery and you get to experience the local Euphorbia tree varieties.
 Many birds will be encountered in the crater.

 Herds of wild animals are plenty inside the crater as well as wonderful views of the crater walls.
 Look out for the local Lions, Black Rhinos, Common Zebras, assorted Gazelles, Nile Hippos and Wildebeests.

 Day 5 and 6: Serengeti National Park via Ol Duvai Gorge Pre-Historic Site

 The first day will see us cross from the highlands of the Ngorongoro, through Acacia woodlands and into the grassy plains of Serengeti.

 On the way, we shall make a short trip to Ol duvai Gorge.
 The gorge has led to multiple archaeological and paleontological discoveries.
 Home to the great work by Louis and Mary Leakey, this is a phenomenal destination.
 Some famous discoveries here include Zinjanthropus, Homo habilis and Homo erectus.
 You will get to learn all about the work going on at the site in a very interactive way.